 Remember the animated video of dancing sunflowers singing Tumshukuruni Bwana by Reuben Kagame?
 Who’d periodically look at you and flash a smile at the camera?
 Aah, good times.

-Initially, I wanted to combine the old school with the few real gospel songs of our time.
-But the old has too much gold; I almost got lost in the music archives guys.
+Initially, I wanted to combine the old school with the few real Swahili gospel songs of our time.
+But the old has too much gold; I almost got lost in the music archives.

-So let me give you 10 old school Kenyan gospel songs that will take you way back in time.
-From the original Mercy Masika to Kanjii Mbugua when HD cameras were still a rumor.
+Let these 10 old school Kenyan gospel songs take you way back in time.
+From the original Mercy Masika to The Man Kanjii Mbugua when HD cameras were still a rumor.
 Know what, I bet your mom was still cooking chapatis on Sundays when you first heard these jams.

 P.S.
 Please don’t blame me if these Swahili gospel songs get stuck on replay in your head for the rest of the week.

-If there’s something I’ve learned in these past few weeks, it’s that you don’t have to be a Christian to know who God is.
+If there’s something I’ve learned in these past few weeks, it’s this: you don’t have to be a Christian to know who God is.